January GoList: Best Things to Do With Kids in Boston

 Friday, January 17 - Sunday, January 20, 2020

-The 14th annual festival offers nearly four full days of some of the world’s best films.
+This annual festival offers nearly four full days of some of the world’s best films.
 In English or their native language with subtitles, many are being screened in the U.S. or on the East Coast for the first time.
-This year’s festival, Where Books Come Alive, features films based mostly on children’s books.
+This year’s festival theme is Where Stories Come Alive.

 Martin Luther King, Jr. Day of Service—Isabella Stewart Gardner Museum, Boston